The Story of Blue Oyster Cult’s Second Album, ‘Tyranny and Mutation’

 Subscribe to KYBB-FM / B102.7 on

-The second month of 1973 was a month of dire deeds and dark omens, ranging from the unanimous congressional vote establishing the Watergate Investigation Committee to the second musical tome crafted by the enigmatic Blue Oyster Cult, an album prophesying ‘Tyranny and Mutation,’ which was released on Feb.
-11, 1973.
+The second month of 1973 was a month of dire deeds and dark omens, ranging from the unanimous congressional vote establishing the Watergate Investigation Committee to the second musical tome crafted by the enigmatic Blue Oyster Cult, an album prophesying Tyranny and Mutation.

-Having said all that, from a structural standpoint, many songs found on ‘Tyranny and Mutation’ were still essentially rooted in all-too-obvious blues-rock fundamentals, which BOC proceeded to invigorate either with manic intensity (‘The Red and The Black,’ ‘Hot Rails to Hell’) or minor-key shadings powered by roaring guitars and malicious melodies (‘O.D.’ed on Life Itself’).
+Having said all that, from a structural standpoint, many songs found on Tyranny and Mutation were still essentially rooted in all-too-obvious blues-rock fundamentals, which BOC proceeded to invigorate either with manic intensity (“The Red and the Black,” “Hot Rails to Hell”) or minor-key shadings powered by roaring guitars and malicious melodies (“O.D.’ed on Life Itself”).

-As for BOC’s famously abstruse lyrics, it could be argued that the band was never more cryptic than on ‘Tyranny and Mutation.’
-Heck, to this day no one seems to know for sure what “7 Screaming Diz-busters” is all about (though the song’s harrowing references to Lucifer suggest a minor caste of demons), and we frankly don’t WANT to know what ‘Mistress of the Salmon Salt (Quicklime Girl)’ is referring to, unless its an inoffensive chemistry experiment.
+As for BOC’s famously abstruse lyrics, it could be argued that the band was never more cryptic than on Tyranny and Mutation.
+To this day no one seems to know for sure what “7 Screaming Diz-busters” is all about (though the song’s harrowing references to Lucifer suggest a minor caste of demons), and we frankly don’t want to know what “Mistress of the Salmon Salt (Quicklime Girl)” is referring to, unless its some sorta harmless chemistry experiment.